-When the motorcycle is parked and the OFF/RUN switch is moved to OFF, the security system arms automatically within five seconds if no motion is detected.
+When the motorcycle is parked and the ignition is turned to OFF or ACCESSORY, the security system arms automatically within five seconds if no motion is detected.
 Even when the fob is present, the system arms.

-On arming, the turn signals flash twice and the siren chirps twice if the siren is in the chirp mode.
+On arming, the turn signals flash twice and the optional siren chirps twice if the siren is in the chirp mode.
 While armed, the indicator lamp in the speedometer face flashes every three seconds.